trenztechno/pos-backend/API_DOCUMENTATION.md

 **Features:**
 - ✅ Mobile-responsive design (works on phones and tablets)
 - ✅ Desktop-friendly interface
-- ✅ View all vendors with approval status
+- ✅ View all vendors with approval and activation status
-- ✅ Approve/reject vendors individually or in bulk
+- ✅ **Approve/Reject vendors** - Controls approval status (`is_approved`)
+- ✅ **Activate/Deactivate vendors** - Controls active status (`user.is_active`) - separate from approval
-- ✅ Search and filter vendors
+- ✅ Search and filter vendors (by approval status, active status, or search term)
 - ✅ View detailed vendor information
-- ✅ Statistics dashboard (pending/approved counts)
+- ✅ Statistics dashboard (pending/approved/active/inactive counts)

 **How to Use:**
 1. Login with sales rep credentials
-2. View pending vendors (filter by "Pending" status)
+2. View vendors and their status:
+   - **Approval Status:** Pending or Approved (controls if vendor is approved)
+   - **Active Status:** Active or Inactive (controls if vendor can login)
-3. Click "Approve" button on vendor card/row
+3. **Approve/Reject:** Click "Approve" or "Reject" to change approval status
+4. **Activate/Deactivate:** Click "Activate" or "Deactivate" to change active status (separate from approval)
+5. Filter by status: Pending Approval, Approved, Active, or Inactive
-4. Or select multiple vendors and use "Bulk Approve"
+6. Or select multiple vendors and use "Bulk Approve"

+**Important:**
+- **Approval** and **Activation** are separate controls
+- A vendor can be approved but inactive (cannot login)
+- A vendor can be active but not approved (cannot use API)
+- Both approval AND activation must be true for vendor to use the system

 ### Admin Panel - Approving Vendors